adoptium/temurin-build/docs/UsingOurScripts.md

 2. Create a User JSON file containing your default constants that the build scripts will use (see [#the defaults.json](#defaults.json))
 3. Copy the [build-pipeline-generator](https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/build-pipeline-generator/) and [pipeline_jobs_generator_jdk8u](https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/pipeline_jobs_generator_jdk8u/) jobs to your Jenkins instance (replace `jdk8u` with whichever version you intend to build, there should be one job for each jdk version).
 4. Execute the copied `build-pipeline-generator`.
 Make sure you have filled in the parameters that are not covered by your `defaults.json` (e.g. `DEFAULTS_URL`, `CHECKOUT_CREDENTIALS`).
-You should now see that the `openjdkx-pipeline` jobs have been successfully created in whatever folder was entered into `JOB_ROOT`
+You should now see that the nightly and weekly pipeline jobs have been successfully created in whatever folder was entered into `JOB_ROOT`
 5. Execute the copied `pipeline_jobs_generator_jdkxx` jobs.
 Again, make sure you have filled in the parameters that are not covered by your `defaults.json`.
 You should now see that the `jobs/jdkxx-platform-arch-variant` jobs have been successfully created in whatever folder was entered into `JOB_ROOT`

 Congratulations!
 You should now be able to run our scripts inside your own Jenkins instance.